alex-hhh/ActivityLog2/doc/session-df.md

   happen at constant intervals (e.g. 1 second), so the "weight" can be different for each data point when calculating an average.
 This can be set to #f if no weighting is to be done.
+* **critical-power** the critical power value used for this session.
+If this is a bike session, it is a power value in watts, if it is a run session, the value is a speed in meters/second
+* **wprime** is the value for the W' parameter in the critical power equation.
+If this is a bike session, it is a "work" value in joules, if it is a run session, the value is a distance in meters.
+* **tau** is the W' reconstitution time constant.
+It represents the time it takes for 63% of W' to be recovered when the athlete stops exercising entirely.

+> For more information about the critical-power, wprime and tau properties,
+> see the implementation notes on [Critical Power](./critical-power.md)

 Properties can be accessed using the `get-property` method.
 For example, this will return the session id for the session data: